stackotter/swift-cross-ui/README.md

 @main
 struct CounterApp: App {
-    // An experimental AppKit backend is also available when on macOS (try AppKitBackend)
+    // Optionally, you can explicitly select which imported backend to use (this is done for
+    // you if only one backend is imported).
-    // There's also a Qt5 backend (QtBackend) available when qt5 is installed typealias Backend = GtkBackend
+    //  typealias Backend = GtkBackend

     let identifier = "dev.stackotter.CounterApp"